TheMalak/TheMalak/README.md

 ### ABOUT ME

-I'm a software developer, graduated from the Benemérita Universidad Autónoma de Puebla, with a degree in Information Technology Engineering, although I consider myself an eternal student.
+I'm a software developer, graduated from the Benemérita Universidad Autónoma de Puebla, with a degree in Information Technology Engineering, although i consider myself an eternal student.

 - I'm currently learning AngularJs
 - I love create new projects in Java SE